visgl/deck.gl/docs/api-reference/layer.md

 One of `'RGBA'`, `'RGB'`.

-Setting it to `'RGB'` will make the layer ignore the alpha channel and assume `a: 255`.
+Setting it to `'RGB'` will make the layer ignore the alpha channel of the colors returned by accessors, and instead assume all objects to be opaque.
+The layer's overall transparency controlled by `opacity` is still applied.

 Default `'RGBA'`.